Residence permit

 • There are lots of benefits to getting residency in Greece.
 For example, visa-free access to all the Schengen countries, residence permits for the whole family, the right to apply for Greek citizenship, and so on.

-• Greece residency requirements may be different depending on which program you’ve chosen.
+• Greece residency requirements may be different depending on which programme you’ve chosen.

 1. Visa-free access to all the Schengen countries